mruby/mruby/doc/debugger/README.md

 (foo.rb:1) continue 3
 ```

-This will resume the profram and stop it at the third breakpoint.
+This will resume the program and stop it at the third breakpoint.

 #### Delete Command